criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
+        AudienceSearchInputV1 audienceSearchInputV1 = new AudienceSearchInputV1(); // AudienceSearchInputV1 | Audience search filters.
-        Integer limit = 56; // Integer | The number of elements to be returned.
+        Integer limit = 50; // Integer | The number of elements to be returned.
 The default is 50 and the maximum is 100.
-        Integer offset = 56; // Integer | The (zero-based) offset into the collection.
-The default is 0.
+        Integer offset = 0; // Integer | The (zero-based) offset into the collection.
+The default is 0. try {
-        AudienceSearchInputV1 audienceSearchInputV1 = new AudienceSearchInputV1(); // AudienceSearchInputV1 | Audience search filters.
-        try {
-            AudienceEntityV1AudienceSearchMetadataV1ListResponse result = apiInstance.searchAudiences(limit, offset, audienceSearchInputV1);
+            AudienceEntityV1AudienceSearchMetadataV1ListResponse result = apiInstance.searchAudiences(audienceSearchInputV1, limit, offset);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling AudienceApi#searchAudiences");